IG report rips gov't for punting on possible Trump emoluments violation tied to his DC hotel

 Breaking News Emails

-WASHINGTON — The Inspector General of the GSA, the government agency that controls federal property, said Wednesday that GSA failed to consider whether Donald Trump's lease on the Washington, D.C., building that houses the Trump Hotel violated either the Constitution or the terms of the lease.
+WASHINGTON — The inspector general of the General Services Administration, the government agency that controls federal property, said Wednesday that the agency had failed to consider whether President Donald Trump's lease on the Washington building that houses the Trump Hotel violated either the Constitution or the terms of the lease.

 The IG report did not reach a conclusion on either of those issues, but said GSA lawyers should have.